joseeden/All-Things-Docker-and-Kubernetes/pages/04-Kubernetes/022-Taints-and-tolerations.md

 ```bash
 $ kubectl get nodes

 NAME                                                STATUS   ROLES    AGE     VERSION
 ip-192-168-11-247.ap-southeast-1.compute.internal   Ready    <none>   6h30m   v1.23.13-eks-fb459a0
 ip-192-168-56-187.ap-southeast-1.compute.internal   Ready    <none>   6h30m   v1.23.13-eks-fb459a0
 ip-192-168-81-3.ap-southeast-1.compute.internal     Ready    <none>   6h30m   v1.23.13-eks-fb459a0
 ```

-We can also check the Pods by running the command below.
+Eventhough we haven't deployed anything yet, there will be system Pods running on the cluster.
+We can check the pods by running the command below.
 One of the set of Pods created by the DaemonSet is the **kube-proxy**.

-Recall that a DaemonSet ensures that each node will have a copy of the Pod.
+Recall that a [DaemonSet](./010-DaemonSets.md) ensures that each node will have a copy of the Pod.
 Since we have three nodes, we can see that there's also three kube-proxy pods.

 ```bash
 $ kubectl get pods -A

 NAMESPACE     NAME                       READY   STATUS    RESTARTS   AGE
 kube-system   aws-node-fbd7z             1/1     Running   0          6h40m
 kube-system   aws-node-kg7tn             1/1     Running   0          6h40m